Dolphins (NRL)

-The Dolphins are a professional rugby league football team, based in the Redcliffe Peninsula area of the City of Moreton Bay (which is part of the greater Brisbane area of South East Queensland), that competes in the Australian National Rugby League (NRL).
+The Dolphins are a professional rugby league football team based in the City of Moreton Bay, in the north-east of the Greater Brisbane region.
+It has competed in the Australian National Rugby League (NRL) since 2023, and plays most of its home games at Suncorp Stadium in Brisbane.
+In their fourth season, the Dolphins finished third on the ladder and qualified for the 2026 finals series.

 Launched as a bid for inclusion into the NRL by Queensland Cup side Redcliffe Dolphins in 2020, the Dolphins were granted a separate licence in October 2021 to compete as the national league's 17th side from the 2023 season onwards.
+The team is based in Redcliffe and aims to represent the northern corridor of Brisbane and South East Queensland, including the Moreton Bay Region and the Sunshine Coast.

-It is the fourth NRL team in the state of Queensland, including the North Queensland Cowboys based in Townsville, and the third team in South East Queensland along with the Brisbane Broncos and Gold Coast Titans, who were previously the last team to join the NRL competition in 2007.
+The Dolphins are the third NRL team to be based in South-East Queensland, including the Brisbane Broncos (with whom they compete in the Battle for Brisbane), and the Gold Coast Titans (who were the last team to join the NRL before the Dolphins).
+They are the fourth Queensland NRL side, including the North Queensland Cowboys.

 History

-In 2020, coinciding with the opening of a new Moreton Daily Stadium (known as Kayo Stadium from 7 December 2022), the Redcliffe Dolphins launched a bid on 22 September 2020 for the inclusion of a separate new team in the national competition.
+In 2020, coinciding with the opening of a new Moreton Daily Stadium (known commercially as Kayo Stadium from 7 December 2022), the Redcliffe Dolphins launched a bid on 22 September 2020 for the inclusion of a separate new team in the national competition.

 Granting of NRL licence (2021)

 On 13 October 2021, the 17th NRL licence was granted to the Dolphins after they competed for it against two other consortiums (the Brisbane Firehawks and Brisbane Jets) also linked to existing Queensland Cup clubs.
 Wayne Bennett was signed as the NRL team's first head coach.
 On 26 November 2021, the Dolphins made their first major signing for their 2023 entry, recruiting Felise Kaufusi from the Melbourne Storm.
 Not long after, he was joined by Storm team mates, Jesse Bromwich (who was named as the Dolphins inaugural team captain in February 2023) and his brother Kenny Bromwich.
-Although separately licensed, the Dolphins NRL venture is owned by the Redcliffe Dolphins and is their fully professional spin-off club.
+Although separately licensed, the Dolphins NRL venture is owned by the Redcliffe Dolphins and is its fully professional spin-off club.

 In December 2021, it was confirmed that Queensland Rugby League (QRL) team the Central Queensland Capras had secured a full affiliation deal with the Dolphins.
 The Capras and Dolphins deal should see up to six Dolphins NRL players compete for the Capras in the Queensland Cup competition each week.
 In May 2022, the PNG Hunters announced a strategic pathways partnership with the Dolphins that includes full NRL pre-season participation for four young Papua New Guinean players, beginning in the PNGNRL Digicel Cup, through to the PNG Hunters in the QRL state competition and then directly into the Australian NRL system.